-- 2.4.3 A request for a review of a decision should preferably be made in writing, and can be made by an applicant or a representative on behalf of the applicant within 21 days of the decision.
-The appeal should include information that the applicant believes has not been taken into account already or which further supports the original application or new information. - 2.4.4 In order to be reassessed, applicants will be required to show how they may qualify.
-This will relate to the reasons for non-qualification and each applicant will be told their criteria for reassessment and possible qualification. - 2.4.5 Applicants are responsible for notifying the Housing Assessment Team of any change of circumstances or address that occur, as they may have an impact on their application.
-Any bids placed between the change of circumstances occurring and the application being re-assessed may be invalid, and can be withdrawn by a Housing Assessment officer - 2.4.6 Should an applicant's circumstances change resulting in them no longer being eligible, then their application will be closed.
+- 2.4.4 In order to be reassessed, applicants will be required to show how they now may qualify.
+This must relate to the reasons for non-qualification to do this each applicant will be told their criteria for reassessment and possible qualification. - 2.4.5 Applicants are responsible for notifying the Home Choice Team of any change of circumstances or address that occur, as they may have an impact on their application.
+Any bids placed between the change of circumstances occurring and the application being re-assessed may be invalid and can be withdrawn by a Home Choice Officer. - 2.4.6 Should an applicant's circumstances change resulting in them no longer being eligible, then their application will be closed.
 They may choose to re-apply should they become eligible again at a future date. - 2.4.7 When an excluded applicant's exclusion expires, they may choose to re-apply to join the register, but will be required to demonstrate that the cause of their exclusion no longer applies.
 For example, with regards to anti-social behaviour, the applicant will have to provide evidence that they have maintained a tenancy with references.